 Spring Nature Table Purpose

-I have found that having a nature table is a great way to get kids outside exploring nature and learning about everything under the sun.
+When you have a spring nature table, your children will be excited to get outside exploring nature and learning about everything under the sun.

 There is so much more going on than the simple collecting and admiring of these objects.
-Talk with your kids about what they find to help them learn more about the world around them.
+Ask your children simple questions about what they find to help them begin to discover the natural wonders and magic in the world around them.
+This is how learning takes place.

 It’s very exciting for my daughter to find things to take home to explore in more depth.
 The sparkle I see in her eyes when she declares that she is going to bring something home for the nature table makes it all worthwhile.

 Studying nature and the seasons is not the only use for nature tables.
-Playing with nature tables provides a rich sensory experience for the child.
-They are also wonderful for imaginative play.
+Playing with nature tables provides a rich sensory experience for the developing child.

 Spring Nature Table Directions